Strange metal transport from coupling to fluctuating spins

-Our calculations show that strong electronic correlations cause a rapid loss of coherence for the carriers as they hop, in line with prevailing theoretical approaches that do not rely on the existence of quasiparticles \cite{SYK-review}.
-We demonstrate however the emergence of a second, much slower type of relaxation of the current that sets in at long times, being responsible for both the strange metal resistivity and the non-Drude shape of the optical conductivity.
+The bad metal character of the system causes very fast initial relaxation at short times, on the timescale of the hopping itself: carrier coherence is lost at each hop, in line with theoretical proposals that do not rely on the existence of quasiparticles \cite{PatelPRX25,PatelScience23}.
+The initial decay features damped oscillations, with a frequency given by the holon peak in Fig. \ref{fig:Fig3}B: this is the same local (momentum independent) incoherent excitation seen by charge probes \cite{MitranoPNAS18,Arpaia}.
+The data suggest however the emergence of a second, much slower type of relaxation that sets in at long times \cite{minimal-PRL26}, being responsible for both the strange metal resistivity and the non-Drude shape of the optical conductivity.
+This long-time decay can again be understood by setting $C(\omega)=C_0$ in Eq. (\ref{eq:Kubo}).
+Performing the frequency-integral yields

-This long-time anomaly suggests the existence of an additional conducting channel of collective origin, that is not captured by local theories and whose timescale appears to be tightly related to the dynamics of the spin background.
-In this respect, we note that the presence of current-carrying excitations with a narrow bandwidth, as suggested by their low energy scale, would directly explain the resulting T-linear resistivity \cite{AuerbachPRB10,spin-Holstein}.
-At the same time, their characteristic stretched Drude absorption, Eq. (\ref{eq:SDF}), seems to accurately describe the optical spectra measured in many correlated electron materials.
-This scenario would also naturally explain why quenching the spin fluctuations in the cuprates increases the resistivity and disrupts the $T$-linear behavior (Ref. \cite{VinogradPRB22} and references therein), as this would directly suppress the contribution from the anomalous current carriers.

-Possible candidates for these extra carriers could be itinerant spinon excitations, that have been shown to arise in different models for correlated electrons \cite{TrugmanPRB88,SenthilPRL03,DemlerPRX18}, or sound modes that have recently been shown to contribute to heat transport in liquid $^3$He \cite{BehniaNComm24}.
-In situations where quasiparticles are not completely suppressed, it is conceivable that the same spin fluctuations could also act as scatterers for the original hole carriers, also contributing to the observed strange metal character \cite{Moriya90,CapraraCommPhys22,PatelPNAS24}.
-Regardless of these options, the demonstration of unconventional microscopic processes governing charge transport in the normal state makes it appealing to speculate that these may also play a key role in pairing, therefore establishing a microscopic link between strange metal behavior and superconductivity \cite{GreeneNat11,Hussey23}.
+corresponding to the dashed lines in Fig. \ref{fig:Fig3}C. The distinctive feature is the logarithm, that stems from the singular $1/\omega$ behavior of $\sigma(\omega)$, cut off by the Planckian scale.

+This example illustrates once more how in bad metals, where the quantum prefactor in the relevant response function becomes dominant, the analysis of $\sigma(\omega)$ can give the impression of an additional relaxation channel.
+The actual relaxation of the current, however, is given by the Fourier transform of $C(\omega)$, which only exhibits one, fast component.

+\textit{Concluding remarks.---} The numerical results presented throughout this work provide compelling evidence of strange metal behavior arising in a strongly correlated system when the charge carriers are coupled to --- and move within --- a strongly fluctuating magnetic environment.
+Beyond the specifics of the model studied here, our findings point to a general explanation of Planckian relaxation and call for a change of paradigm: in bad metals, where the decay of the electrical current is very fast, Planckian behavior is not entailed in the scattering properties of the charge carriers, but arises instead from the very quantum statistical nature of their response to electric fields.